GrigorPenev/core/tutorials/guides/02_core/01_javascript/javascript.md

     // Add a `Group` element as a sibling of the immediate parent of the Stocks window. const group = await myImmediateParent.parent.addGroup();

-    // Open the Stock Details window in the newly create `Group` element. detailsWorkspaceWindow = await group.addWindow({ appName: "Stock Details" });
+    // Open the Stock Details window in the newly created `Group` element. detailsWorkspaceWindow = await group.addWindow({ appName: "Stock Details" });
     await detailsWorkspaceWindow.forceLoad();
     detailsGlue42Window = detailsWorkspaceWindow.getGdWindow();